nkurniansyah/BP_PRS/README.md

     install.packages("dplyr")

-## PLINK v1.9 command for PRS construction

-Our BP-PRS is a weighted sum of multiple specifics ancestry GWAS.
+\#\#PRS construction Our BP-PRS is a weighted sum of multiple specifics ancestry GWAS.
 Summary statistics to create the each of the ancstry -PRS are provided in PGS catalog \[link to be added\]

 We provide the command to construct PRS based summary statistics that we provide.
 Genetic data files need to be specified in the –bfile argument.